mlehmus-dot/seahorse-backup-tool/README.md

 # TO BACKUP SEAHORSE KEYRINGS (passwords only - NOT ssh keys, etc.)

-Make sure you are still in USB-STICK\seahorse-backup-tool -folder.
+Make sure you are still in USB-STICK/seahorse-backup-tool -folder.

 To take backup type: <pre>```./backup.sh```</pre>